opensearch-project/documentation-website/_migrations/getting-started-data-migration.md

 ## Step 5: Deploying the migration assistant

-To deploy the migration assistant to EC2, use the following steps:
+To deploy the migration assistant, use the following steps:

 1. Bootstrap the account: